 Anxiety is sometimes referred to as ‘Fight, Flight and Freeze’.
 These videos from Anxiety Canada explain this really well:

 For some people talking about their difficulties can help, for others they want practical tips and coping strategies to change their thoughts and behaviors.
-Sometimes young people might find it difficult to try some of these relaxation/calming exercises on their own, but they are something that could be done alongside a parent/carer.
+Sometimes young people might find it difficult to try some of these relaxation/calming exercises on their own, but they are something that could be done alongside someone they trust like a parent or carer.
 Using a picture to help explain or remind us of strategies can help.
 TidyMindDoodles is a website by Natalie Hanley, a Mental Health Professional working in the UK which has some doodles relating to mental health and wellbeing.
 You can also find her on Facebook or Instagram.

 There are a selection of resources below that may be helpful: